 Is a honing steel necessary?

 The process of honing can help maintain the integrity of your blade and improve its longevity by reducing the number of times it needs to be sharpened.
-Sharpening is an abrasive and damaging exercise, and although necessary, shouldn’t be done more than needed.
+Sharpening is an abrasive and damaging exercise, and although necessary, it’s a sensible idea to not do it more than needed.

 But is honing steel a necessity?
 Honing steel has its place for use with hardened steel, durable blades, and those knives which have experienced damaged such as nicks, an uneven edge, or a rolled edge.
 In such cases, a ceramic honing tool won’t cut it.